 Does it sometimes feel like your picking hand is out of sync and your fretting hand’s accuracy is all out of whack?

-In this lesson, I will teach you an acoustic guitar exercise that will introduce speed, accuracy, independence, and control to both your fretting and picking hand.
+Below, I’ll teach you an acoustic guitar exercise that will introduce speed, accuracy, independence, and control to both your fretting and picking hands.

 This exercise will help you increase your fretting hand accuracy and finger independence as well as your picking hand’s accuracy and overall control.